 In our consulting practice, our first goal is to establish a collaborative relationship.
 Our next priority is to solve problems so they stay solved.
-We ensure attention is given to both the technical/business problem and relationships.
+We ensure attention is given to the technical or business problem and relationships.
 We cultivate trust: being authentic, basing problem solving on valid data, facilitating effective decision-making based on free and open choice, and creating internal commitment to ensure effective implementation.

 Do you have a strategic project that is failing or at risk of failing?
 We can help.